Levemir 101: A Plain-English Guide for 2026

 Levemir at a glance:

 Most people land on a Levemir page because they're weighing it against another option, trying to manage side effects, or trying to figure out if it's worth the money.
 We try to answer all three honestly here.
-The headline: Lowering of blood glucose; A1c reduction proportional to baseline.
+The headline: Basal insulin coverage with somewhat less weight gain than NPH or glargine in some studies.

 What is Levemir?

-The drug class insulin / insulin analog works by targeting specific receptor pathways.
+The drug class long-acting basal insulin analog works by targeting specific receptor pathways.
 Here's what to expect.

 How Levemir Works in the Body

 The pharmacokinetics matter for daily use.
-Levemir has a half-life of varies — minutes for rapid-acting analogs, hours for basal analogs, which determines how often it is dosed.
-The standard route of administration is subcutaneous injection (insulin pump or pen); IV in hospital settings, and the typical schedule is varies — basal once or twice daily; bolus before meals.
+Levemir has a half-life of ~5–7 hours (duration of action 12–24 hours, dose-dependent), which determines how often it is dosed.
+The standard route of administration is subcutaneous injection (FlexPen), and the typical schedule is once or twice daily.

 For more detail on the underlying biology, see our breakdown of how Levemir works.